 Tools for SEO:

-Search engine optimization os part science, part math.
+Search engine optimization is part science, part math.
 While you can try & improve the ranking of existing pages, what about the pages that you are not ranked but your competitor is?
 Candere uses tools like SEO Profiler & Ahrefs to benchmark competitors and close the gaps.
 Ahrefs is used mainly for link analysis, which Akshay passionately shared earlier in the section of SEO requirements.
 SEO Profiler is used to continuously analyze the market, competition & Candere, to find errors, opportunities & gaps, in their existing SEO strategy.

-He cautions to say that these tools are not silver bullets in SEO.
+He cautions to say that these tools are no silver bullets in SEO.
 Merchants should start with the basic package form such tools to check the basic SEO requirements in place first – URL structures, Page formats, HTTP Status codes, GA implementation & Content strategy.
 Once this is in place and the store is seeing a growth in traffic & engagement (low bounce, higher CTRs), only then should they invest in complete packages from these tools to put fuel into their SEO rocketship.

 We close the conversation talking about AMP sites.
 While Akshay has observed a push from Google to migrate towards AMP sites, he has recognized that none of the major online retailers use AMP.
 While AMP makes your mobile store significantly faster in load times, it is done at the expense of removing all external plugins like chat, search, recommendations, popups et., that help drive user experience.
-While AMP may be helpful to online stores that are custom built and have everything else built in-house, it will hamper conversion rate of the merchant using platforms like Magento, Shopify etc., that rely on 3rd party tools to improve their online shopping experience.
+While AMP may be helpful to online stores that are custom built and have everything else built in-house, it will hamper the conversion rate of the merchant using platforms like Magento, Shopify, etc., that rely on 3rd party tools to improve their online shopping experience.
 While Akshay does not reveal specifics, he says they are investing to improve the mobile shopping experience of their visitors as that is where over 80% are today

 Using the above-mentioned tools, the team has created a master keyword list and have marked the search keywords wrt search volume, competition.
 The simple 2 X 2 matrix, helped them identify the low hanging fruit which they went after and acquired.
-As the market has matured, where most high volume, high competition keywords are addressed, they are moving across the matrix to address medium volume (short tail) & low volume (long tail) keywords.
-His experience long tail allows him to confidently say that the conversion rate for long tail keywords is 2X more than short tail keywords.
+As the market has matured, where most high volume, high competition keywords are addressed, they are moving across the matrix to address medium volume (short tail) & low volume (long-tail) keywords.
+His experience long tail allows him to confidently say that the conversion rate for long-tail keywords is 2X more than short-tail keywords.

 We closed the conversation, with Akshay sharing SEO conspiracy theories that involved some known entities.
 Ironically, I have felt the same & also heard the same from a few other merchants.
 More on that another day, when we both are no longer in our current roles, but for now.
 Its thank you.